Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Vector mesons and Starobinsky-dilaton gravity

 To obtain a deeper understanding of which term dominates the Schrödinger potential for vector mesons and contributes to the spectrum's nonlinearity, we will carry out an asymptotic analysis of the potential.
 The potential of vector mesons \eqref{vecpotential} depends on derivatives of $B_{V}$ given by \eqref{Bogoliubov}.
 The asymptotic behavior of $B_{V}$ is

 Consequently, the potential is given by

 In the UV regime, for small $z$, the leading term in the potential \eqref{VVasymptotic} is

 indicating that there is no Starobinsky dilaton gravity correction in this regime.
-On the other hand, in the IR regime, for large $z$, the leading term is

-The expression \eqref{VVasymptoticIR} and the subsequent higher-order ones in $z$ in the asymptotic expansion \eqref{VVasymptotic}, are responsible for the nonlinearity in the spectrum of the vector mesons for the three $\alpha$ values presented in Table \ref{Table:VectorMesonMasses}.
+The higher-order terms in $z$ appearing in the asymptotic expansion \eqref{VVasymptotic} are responsible for the nonlinear behavior of the vector meson spectrum for the three values of $\alpha \neq0$ presented in Table \ref{Table:VectorMesonMasses}.
 The asymptotic expansion allowed us to predict which term of the potential is relevant to the Starobinsky-dilaton gravity.
 Nonetheless, to understand how this affects the spectrum, we will use the WKB approximation following Ref.~\cite{Gursoy:2007er}, namely

 where $z_{1}$ and $z_{2}$ are the turning points.
-As we have seen, the effects are appreciable in the potential only for large $z$ and hence we consider the potential as
+As we have seen, the effects are appreciable in the potential only for large $z$.
+The dominant term of the full Schrödinger potential in the large-$z$ regime is